NikKovIos/SDWebImage-CircularProgressView/README.md

 ###by Nik Kov

 Good day everybody!)

-This is a category to SDWebImage that offer you to implement ProgressView in three ways:
+This is a category to SDWebImage that offer you to add ProgressView in three ways:
 - Circular (using [DACircularProgress](https://github.com/danielamitay/DACircularProgress))
 - Linear
 - Custom

+Images are downloaded using SDWebImage (3.7.0 and up)

 ## SCREENSHOTS